cnielly/fraud-detection/README.md

 ## Introduction

-This school project was completed by 5 students of the join degree Data Science for Business, between Ecole polytechnique and HEC Paris.
+This school project was completed by 5 students of the join degree *Data Science for Business*, between [Ecole polytechnique](https://www.polytechnique.edu/en) and [HEC Paris](https://www.hec.edu/en).
 It was done for a course titled "Born2Code", in partnership with [Quinten](https://www.quinten-france.com/) (Data Science Consulting firm).

 Fraud detection is an increasing center of focus since machine learning democratization.
 It has applications in various fields such as: